jpmadrigal07/auction-madrigal/README.md

 git clone https://github.com/jpmadrigal07/auction-madrigal.git
 ```

-If you don't have access the repository, please contact the owner on this email `jp.madrigal07@gmail.com`
+If you don't have access to this repository, please contact the owner on this email `jp.madrigal07@gmail.com`

 ### Step 2: